Java-Archive/poc_atto_servicelocator/README.md

 # AttoService POC

 #Clone the repo
-This repository does contain sumbmodules.
+This repository does contain submodules.
 To clone this repo and its submodules use the command <br>
 `git clone --recursive` <br>
  To checkout the submodules on an already cloned repo use <br>
 `git submodule update --init --recursive`